iampato/go-by-example/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure you fmt your code

 ## License
 [MIT](https://github.com/Iampato/Go-by-Example/blob/master/LICENSE)